 When Your Dog Needs a Biopsy

 If a fine needle aspirate is not effective (or if your vet thinks it's not the best option) the next recommendation is usually a biopsy.
 A biopsy is often performed with the dog under general anesthesia or sedation, but local anesthesia may be used instead depending on the size and location.
 The biopsy may be performed by using a special large needle.
-Or, the vet may cut into it the mass surgically.
-In some cases, the entire mass is removed surgically.
+Or, the vet may cut into the mass surgically.
+In some cases, the entire mass is removed surgically and sent to a laboratory.

 Treatment of Masses, Growths, and Tumors in Dogs